Tropical Storm Isaias Expected To Make Landfall As A Hurricane In Carolinas

 The storm is expected to linger in North Carolina on Monday, traveling inland through the night before swirling up the Mid-Atlantic coast and into the northeastern United States on Tuesday night.

-"Heavy rainfall from Isaias will result in flash and urban flooding, some of which may be significant in the eastern Carolinas and the mid-Atlantic, through Tuesday night near the path of Isaias up the East Coast of the United States.
-Widespread minor to moderate river flooding is possible across portions of the Carolinas and the mid-Atlantic," the National Hurricane Center said in its 2 p.m.
+"Heavy rainfall along the East Coast, near the path of Isaias, will result in flash and urban flooding, some of which may be significant in the eastern Carolinas, Mid-Atlantic and Northeast through Wednesday.
+Widespread minor to moderate river flooding is possible across portions of the Carolinas and the Mid-Atlantic.
+Quick-responding rivers in Northeast will also be susceptible to minor river flooding," the National Hurricane Center said in its 5 p.m.
 ET storm update.

 The center warned that tornadoes are also possible over the coastal Carolinas through Tuesday evening and through eastern Virginia and New England on Tuesday as well.